wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 This could be particularly difficult where decisions are being made in real time and the operator needs to respond quickly.

 #### When to intervene
-You need to understand how the intelligent tool will impact decisions made within your organisation, and who may be expected to intervene, to prevent mistakes.
+You need to understand how the intelligent tool will impact decisions made within your organization, and who may be expected to intervene, to prevent mistakes.

 Ultimately, you should know who is accountable for decisions and actions made or influenced by the intelligent tool.
 This person, or persons, should have the opportunity to act to change the decision made by the tool, and feel enabled to do so.

 Unfortunately, some tools provide little or no opportunity to intervene.
-Whenever this is the case, the associated risk must be recognised by a suitable risk owner, when choosing the tool.
+Whenever this is the case, the associated risk must be recognized by a suitable risk owner, when choosing the tool.
 Where intervention isn't part of the design, the only way to change a decision is to bypass the intelligent tool entirely.
 You should consider the alternative ways of making those decisions independent of the tool.

 #### Sensitive information
 You should think carefully about the information produced by the tool.
 It could be personal or sensitive, or require actions beyond the capabilities of the person receiving the information.

-For example, tools observing the behaviour of your staff may inadvertently reveal information about their personal lives, and tools scanning for vulnerabilities may report far more than can be acted upon.
+For example, tools observing the behavior of your staff may inadvertently reveal information about their personal lives, and tools scanning for vulnerabilities may report far more than can be acted upon.

 Those receiving this information need to be supported so that the information is properly handled, and they don't inadvertently end up carrying the risk of holding that information.